 Port Talbot company in court over worker’s head injuries

 A Port Talbot manufacturer has been fined for safety failings after an employee suffered serious injuries when her head became trapped between two machines.

 Did you know the legislation regarding COSHH Health & Safety Signage has changed?
 Hazardous Substances are used more often than you might think.
 Hair dressers, Dry Cleaners, Bakers, Engineers – make sure you comply with the law.
 COSHH safety signs have been changed and by 2015 the old style signs will be no longer be legal.
 Keep your company safe and up to date.

 MB TRAINING NEWS

-We are running a level 3 HACCP course in July.
+We are running a level 3 Health & Safety course in Oct/Nov.
 Please contact us for more details

-We are running a Level 3 Food Safety (Food Hygiene) course in June.
-Please contact for details
+We are running a level 3 HACCP course in Aug.
+Please contact us for more details

 We are pleased to say Mike has now been made a Affiliate Member of the CIEH

 MB Training are please to now offer the Level 2 Customer service course